-The idea may not appeal to everyone, but many women swear that eating the placenta has several health benefits.
+The idea of eating your placenta may not appeal to everyone, but many women swear that eating the placenta has several health benefits.

 What is the placenta?

 After conception, the placenta is the first thing that is formed.
 It is an organ attached to the lining of your womb.

 During pregnancy: In the uterus, it connects you to your baby and it keeps your blood supply separate from your baby's.
 The placenta delivers oxygen, nutrients and hormones to the foetus.

 The placenta also helps take away any waste that the baby makes while in the womb for your body to dispose of.

 The NHS explains that, "near the end of your pregnancy, the placenta passes antibodies from you to your baby, giving them immunity for about 3 months after birth".